nyu-pl-fa18/class02/README.md

-Often, the visibility of bindings of names whose scope is outside of the path to the current scope can be restricted using *visibility modifiers* (e.g. `public`, `protected`, and `private` in Java).
+Often, the visibility of bindings of names whose scope is outside of the path to the current scope can be restricted using *visibility modifiers* (e.g. `public`, `protected`, and `private`).

-Nested subroutines as they are supported by languages like Ada introduce some extra complexity to indentify the correct binding.
-Specifically, how does a nested subroutine find the right binding for an object in an outer scope?
+Some languages, such as Ada, support nested subroutines, which introduce some extra complexity to identify the correct bindings.
+Specifically, how does a nested subroutine find the right binding for an object declared in an outer scope?

 Solution:
 * Maintain a *static link* to the *parent frame*